omnyx-foundation/omnyx-client/README.md

-# Kodama
+# Nexon
-Kodama is a fully custom proprietary client written by HPC and HFT engineers designed to land transactions as fast as possible.
+Nexon is a fully custom proprietary client written by HPC and HFT engineers designed to land transactions as fast as possible.

 ## sendTransaction
-Kodama supports the `sendTransaction` Solana RPC method.
+Nexon supports the `sendTransaction` Solana RPC method.
 Just insert the URL where you would place a RPC URL.
 Transactions are sent through 1) Self hosted nodes 2) Staked connections and 3) Jito bundles.
 HTTP POST Body
 ```bash
 {